truenas/middleware/docs/userguide/freenas_system.rst

 This tab also contains the following buttons:

-**Save Debug:** used to generate a text file of diagnostic information. t will prompt for the location to save the ASCII text file.
+**Save Debug:** used to generate a text file of diagnostic information.
+It will prompt for the location to save the generated ASCII text file.

 **Performance Test:** runs a series of performance tests and prompts to saves the results as a tarball.
 Since running the tests can affect performance, a warning is provided and the tests should be run at a time that will least impact users.